In a world where new businesses are popping up every day, brand visibility is everything.

 50+ digital marketing statistics for 2019

-These statistics provide insight into the most popular types of digital marketing and how they have impacted business technology in 2019.
+There are an abundance of marketing myths out there, but these statistics provide insight into the most popular types of digital marketing and how they have impacted business technology in 2019.

 Search engine marketing statistics